-I’ve teased and sneak peeked the heck out of this little project and now it’s finally time for the big reveal!
+I’ve teased and sneak peeked the heck out of our bathroom renovation and now it’s finally time for the big reveal!
 I have been counting down the days to share this one.
 It’s been a labor of love and a long time coming, to say the least.
 When we moved into our 1941 abode nearly four years ago, we definitely had our list of projects.
 Before we moved in we replaced the flooring in almost the entire house and painted nearly the entire interior.
 There have been projects like removing a giant tree and replacing our sprinkler system as well as creating a back patio space, but never have we ever embarked on a project like this my friends!
 When we updated our kitchen, we really liked the bones of it, so a little paint, a new backsplash, and some fresh accessorizing and that project felt complete.
 With our bathroom on the other hand, we took everything down to the studs and started from scratch.
 Like any project, there were highs and lows and more decisions to be made than I ever dreamed possible, but I couldn’t be happier with the result!
-Ready to hear the exciting tale of the renovation journey?
+Ready to hear the exciting tale of the master bathroom renovation journey?
 Well, when we first started talking to Lowe’s about partnering on a bathroom makeover, our bathroom looked like this:

 Pretty fancy, right?
 Sooooo much white and not in the good way.
 I had been dreaming of gutting this little space since the day we first got the keys, but this wasn’t a project we could just throw a thousand dollars at and call it a day, so it took some saving, some time and some prioritizing.
 Being on the other side of it now, I can say it was well worth the wait and the investment!
 The positive of the space is that it has just that– a lot of space!
 Also, the flow and how the major pieces were positioned worked for us, so we didn’t have to do any major plumbing overhauls, just a few tweaks here and there.
-In just a couple days, the bathroom looked like this:
+In just a couple days into the bathroom renovation, the space looked like this:

 When we first began the project, I planned to just subcontract all of the work out myself.
 We have a plumber, electrician and tile worker that we love!
 However, I have never done a project of this magnitude before, so I was anxious that I wouldn’t do things in the right order and end up with a costly mistake on our hands, so I ended up going with a contractor and I’m glad I did, at least for this first big project.
 (We ended up using Designs by Decor who we found through a neighbor on our street who was doing a project with them.)
 While we had already picked out all of our main pieces from Lowe’s, I really had my heart set on a larger hex tile floor in a unique color that would allow to everything to pop and was counting on that to anchor everything else.
 A few different people recommended Fireclay Tile to me and I’m so glad they did!
 It’s certainly not cheap, but each of their tiles are serious works of art and the customer service is amazing!
 If you’re working on a project, you can actually request up to 5 free samples from their site.
 When I saw the color of this blue in person, I was sold!
 Soon that empty space started to look a little more like this:

-Every night Parker and I would walk back to assess the progress and she would throw her hands up and shout “Wow”!
+Every night Parker and I would walk back to assess the bathroom renovation progress and she would throw her hands up and shout “Wow”!
 The last remaining piece to finish off the space was to choose paint.
 I tend to really gravitate towards light grays or dark navy when it comes to paint color, but funny enough, Aaron and I both really liked the way the green dry wall board looked with the white and blue tile, so we tested a few shades and ended up going with Sherwin Williams Comfort Gray, lighter than the drywall board, but it definitely has some distinct green tones.

 The number one change we knew we wanted to make was to enlarge the shower and get rid of the oversized jacuzzi bath.
 Aaron refuses to take a bath so that space is totally wasted on him and, while I do enjoy a bath, no amount of bleach could get me used to a jacuzzi bath that other people had used for decades and decades before we moved in.
 Is that weird?!
 I just feel like with all of the tubes and jets in those things, how can they possibly ever really be clean?
 This bath tub is just 60″ wide which is perfect for me and gave us an extra two feet to work with in the shower, which now feels amazingly enormous!
 (Parker can actually climb in while I’m taking a shower and play in the far end without even getting wet if I position the shower head directly downwards.)